Christmas in Serbia

-In Serbia and Montenegro, the main Church is the Orthodox Church and they still use the old 'Julian' Calendar, which means that Christmas Eve in on 6th January and Christmas Day in on the 7th January!
+In Serbia, the main Church is the Orthodox Church and they still use the old 'Julian' Calendar, which means that Christmas Eve is on 6th January and Christmas Day is on the 7th January!
 Advent in the Orthodox Church starts on 28th November and last for six weeks.
 During Advent, some people fast and they don't eat food that comes from animals (meat, milk, eggs, etc.).

-On Christmas Eve, families gather and all families fast and don't eat food that comes from animals.
+On Christmas Eve (called 'Badnji dan' during the day and 'Badnje veče' after sunset), families gather and many people fast and don't eat food that comes from animals.
 It is the last day of the Christmas fast.
 Christmas is a very religious holiday and most people go to the Christmas Services.

 At Christmas a special kind of bread is eaten.
-It's called 'cesnica' and each member of the family gets a piece (and the house does too).
+It's called 'cesnica' and is made in a round shape.
+Sometimes it's made using some of the 'strong water'.
+Each member of the family gets a piece (and the house does too).
 There is a coin hidden in it and whoever gets the coin will be particularly fortunate in the next year!

 In Serbian Happy/Merry Christmas is Hristos se rodi (Христос се роди) - Christ is born Vaistinu se rodi (Ваистину се роди) - truly born (reply).
 Happy/Merry Christmas in lots more languages.

-People in Serbia and Montenegro also celebrate St. Nicholas' Day, but on the 19th December.
-During the time when Serbia and Montenegro was under communist control (after World War II until about 15 years ago), the communist government didn't like St. Nicholas or Santa Claus, so they had their own version called Grandfather Frost (Дедa Мрaз / Deda Mraz) or Christmas Brother (Божић Бата / Božić Bata), who came on New Year's Eve.
+People in Serbia also celebrate St. Nicholas' Day, but on the 19th December.
+During the time when Serbia was under communist control (after World War II until about 20 years ago), the communist government didn't like St. Nicholas or Santa Claus, so they had their own version called Grandfather Frost (Дедa Мрaз / Deda Mraz) or Christmas Brother (Божић Бата / Božić Bata), who came on New Year's Eve.